Westminster Energy, Environment & Transport Forum

 Online

 Sessions will look at next steps for identifying and mitigating flood risks posed by greater rainfall intensity and rising water levels, and examine how investment in flooding could be directed more strategically and efficiently to protect communities.
+It will be an opportunity for delegates to consider strategies for mapping areas vulnerable to coastal erosion, measures to prevent land loss, and next steps in light of the recently updated National Coastal Erosion Risk Map.

 Delegates will discuss new approaches and best practice on coordinating local guidance to facilitate long-term flood management.
 Those attending will consider engagement with communities to incorporate place and nature-based solutions into flood defences and wider infrastructure projects, in light of recommendations in the National Infrastructure Commission’s Infrastructure Progress Review 2024.
-Discussion will also explore strategies for improving the condition of existing flood defences in light of concerns over the state of current infrastructure from the Minister for Water and Flooding, and with leaked figures showing the highest proportion of defences being rated as inadequate by the Government since 2009/10.

 Sessions will consider how the new Taskforce will look to speed up and coordinate preparation between central government, local authorities, community responders and emergency services.
-The role and priorities of different stakeholder groups will also be assessed in developing a strategic long-term approach to approaching the challenge of flooding.
+The role and priorities of different stakeholder groups will also be assessed in developing a strategic long-term approach to the challenge of flooding.

 With the new Government looking to accelerate housebuilding through the Planning and Infrastructure Bill, it will also be timely opportunity to discuss priorities for building flood resilience into new property developments.
 Further sessions will also consider the way forward for tackling risks of surface water flooding, including the detrimental impact of some new building developments and how unmanaged growth of impermeable surfaces could be reversed.